TabbycatDebate/tabbycat/docs/install/local.rst

 In effect, you are getting your computer to behave like a web server.
 For this reason, the process is more complicated than what you're probably used to with most installations.
 Basically, there are more pieces to put together to get everything working.

+.. _install-decision:

 Should I use a local installation, or one on the internet?
 ==========================================================

+In most cases, you should use one on the internet by :ref:`setting up an instance on Heroku <install-heroku>`.
+It's advantageous in a number of ways:

+- The Heroku installation process is much, much, *much* easier.
+- Participants can access the draw, motions, results and more online.
+- The Heroku data centres are less likely to fail than your computer.
+- A Heroku site can be managed from any computer with Heroku Toolbelt installed.
-You should use a local installation if:

-- you won't have access to the internet at your tournament, or internet access will be flaky
+In some cases, you might have a good reason to use a local installation.
+We can think of one: If you won't have access to the internet at your tournament, or if internet access will be flaky, then you should use a local installation.

-- your tournament is small, doesn't require a public interface and you have a good technical background
+.. attention:: You'll need internet access to download dependencies during the local installation process.
+So if you're not expecting to have reliable internet access at your tournament, be sure to have Tabbycat installed *before* you get there!

+.. admonition:: Advanced users
+  :class: tip

+  Tabbycat is a `Django <https://www.djangoproject.com/>`_ project, so if you have your own preferred method of running Django projects, you can also do that.
+Just be aware that we haven't tried it.

+.. admonition:: Developers
+  :class: tip

-- you're involved in or interested in developing Tabbycat
+  If you're involved in or interested in developing Tabbycat, you'll want to set up a local installation, because it's much faster to test your code that way.

-In most cases, you'll want to run Tabbycat on an internet-accessible site.
-Have a look at :ref:`install-heroku` to see how.

-If you're trying out Tabbycat for the first time and just want to see it in action, it's probably easier overall to create a Heroku account and install it on Heroku.
-But if you're happy to install all the dependencies or want to get more visibility into what's going on, a local installation is also a great way to try it out.

 Okay, so how do I do it?
 ========================